What to Expect During Your Michigan License Appeal Hearing

 Questions About Your Personal Relationships and Contacts

 Questions about your personal relationships and contacts are more important than you think.
-If you are still associating with your same “drinking buddies” and people that frequently drink, you are not going to make a very good impression on the hearing officers.
+If you’re still associating with your same “drinking buddies” and people who frequently drink, you’re not going to make a very good impression on the hearing officers.

-- Does that person drink or keep alcohol in your home?
-Does that person drink when they are out of the house and by themselves or with other friends?
+Does that person drink or keep alcohol in your home?
+Does that person drink when they’re out of the house and by themselves or with other friends?
 If so, how often?

 Being sober is a life changing event and it requires that you do more than simply fight the urge to drink.
 Having the right answer to these questions will mean the difference between having a license now and having to wait yet another year.